 DPS has designated the Compliance Department to oversee its information security program, including its compliance with the EU Privacy Shield program.
 The Compliance Department shall review and approve any material changes to this program as necessary.
 Any questions, concerns, or comments regarding this Policy also may be directed to firstname.lastname@example.org.

 DPS will maintain, monitor, test, and upgrade information security policies, practices, and systems to assist in protecting the Personal Data that it collects.
 DPS personnel will receive training, as applicable, to effectively implement this Policy.
 Please refer to Section 7 for a discussion of the steps that DPS has undertaken to protect Personal Data.

-DPS will renew its EU-US and Swiss-US Privacy Shield certifications annually, unless it subsequently determines that it no longer needs such certification or if it employs a different adequacy mechanism.
+DPS will renew its US-EU Privacy Shield certifications annually, unless it subsequently determines that it no longer needs such certification or if it employs a different adequacy mechanism.